tamimhasan19702/holiday-calendar/README.txt

 == Changelog ==

-= 1.0.2 =
-* Fixed all necessary security issues.
-* Added personalized prefix to the codebase.
-* Separated admin styles and scripts for better management.
-* Updated the codebase for improved performance and maintainability.

 = 1.0.1 =
 * Updated functionality to allow users to add multiple dates for a holiday.
 * Improved frontend display to show recent past, today, and upcoming holidays.